Satellite Anomalies & Failures

 Discover the latest satellite reliability information

-Seradata’s SpaceTrak database is the leading source for spacecraft/satellite anomaly and failure data.
+Seradata’s SpaceTrak database is the leading source for spacecraft/satellite reliability, satellite anomalies and failure data.
 Our information is used by Space agencies, manufacturers, operators, insurers and universities for satellite and satellite bus (platform) reliability analyses.

 Seradata analysts evaluate each event to quantify the effect on the mission or the satellite’s lifespan or mission capacity as a percentage loss.
 For example, if a communications satellite lost half its communications payload, then this would result in a 50 per cent loss of capacity and hence a loss of half of its overall capability.
 Similarly, a loss of half the minimum design life would result in a loss of half the satellite’s capability.
 This analysis enables the SpaceTrak software to calculate bus (platform) reliability rates and trend curves.
 Uniquely, SpaceTrak data also records insurance claims and paid out losses in terms of dollar values and per cent of insured value.

 The chart below has been produced by SpaceTrak for a typical set of GEO satellites using (mainly) Western-built bus designs.
 The blue bars show the number of satellites entering each year of life alive, the orange line shows the failure rate for each year.